RuleBasedIntegration/RuleBasedIntegration.github.io/usingRubi.md

 ```
 to load Rubi into Mathematica.

 The first time Rubi is loaded, it will take a minute or two to read in and initialize the system.
 However, this initial load also saves a fast loading memory image of Rubi, so all subsequent load commands will be almost instantaneous.

+Options for reducing the amount of memory Rubi requires are described at the end of this page.

 ## Integrating expressions